Wild-Drives/wild-drives-website/app/blog/panda-london.md

 <div class="grid-container__item-span-4">
 We're so excited about this partnership and the benefits it brings to our customers.
 Whether you're embarking on a weekend getaway or a longer road trip, Wild Drives and Panda London have got you covered.
 We can't wait to see you well rested and out on the road!

+All Wild Drive's customers get an exclusive 10% discount off their first order from Panda London.
 </div>

 </div>